milearr/dna-spectral-analysis/README.md

 ## Feedback
 Please do not hesitate to contact us if there is anything we may be able to help you with.
-Please send error messages or comments to our contact address.

 milena.arruda@ee.ufcg.edu.br